 I’m lactose intolerant.
 Are there any dairy substitutes I can use?

 Definitely!
 Being lactose intolerant shouldn’t prevent you from enjoying this amazing meal.
 You can use vegan cheese alternatives, especially those made from almond or cashew milk.
 Nutritional yeast adds a cheesy vibe to the dish as well, and there are also dairy-free cheeses available in grocery stores.
-However, if you’re slightly skeptical about substituting your cheese, you can try our Penne Pasta with Marinara Sauce and Chicken, easily opting out the parmesan and replacing it with chopped parsley for garnish.
+However, if you’re slightly skeptical about substituting your cheese, you can try our marinara chicken penne pasta, easily opting out the parmesan and replacing it with chopped parsley for garnish.

-What is the difference between marinara and spaghetti sauce?
+What is the difference between marinara sauce and spaghetti sauce?

 Have your own special recipe to share?
 Submit Your Recipe Today!

 Jam & Spread

 Satisfy your sweet tooth craving with this banana split cake, made of vanilla ice cream sandwiches, chocolate cool whip, and juicy fruits.